-At Mudita, our March 2020 content will be dedicated to mental and physical health, with particular emphasis on mental health.
-Bearing that in mind we wanted to provide you with a list of useful resources.
+At Mudita, we give a lot of attention to the topic of mental and physical health, with particular emphasis on mental health.
+We would like to provide you with a list of useful resources.
 Remember, it’s OK to not be OK.
 By talking about the problems you’re facing or by seeking help, you’re taking a step in the right direction.

 There are so many organizations out there who want to help people, organizations such as Rethink.org, Blurt It Out , National Alliance on Mental Illness (U.S. based) and Time To Change (U.K. based) are all great examples as they provide more resources about dealing with mental illness and how to live with it.

 Sometimes we might say we’re fine, when really, we’re not.
 The best course of action is to try to get to the root of your problem by discussing it with someone you trust.
 If you are worried about who to trust, you can call hotlines anonymously in order to get impartial and honest advice.

 If you need help finding information for your local area, please let us know and we can try to assist you.
 Alternatively, you should be able to search and find this information online.
 We recommend keeping emergency numbers saved in your phone just in case you need to talk, either as contacts or as notes.

 For those of you in the U.S. and the U.K., there are some useful mental health hotline numbers below.
 We’d like to thank ‘Healthy Place’ for the collection of U.S. numbers and the ‘NHS’ for the U.K. numbers:

 If you’d rather not speak to someone on the phone, you could always listen to a mental health podcast which might help you feel better about yourself.
 Try listening to it on your commute, in the bath, before bed or when you’re doing any household chores you might have.